 The above lists many actions a Christian should take.
 Reading the Bible reveals many more things a Christian should be doing.
-These steps, when obeyed, will help the believer get closer to God.
-They will allow the child of God to see His working in their lives, and it will help them grow to be the Christian God desires them to be.
+These steps, when obeyed will help the believer get closer to God.
+They will allow the child of God to see His working in their lives, and they will grow to be the Christian God desires them to be.